plausible/docs/docs/reset-password.md

 <img alt="Reset your account password" src={useBaseUrl('img/reset-password.png')} />

 Look for an email with the subject line "**Plausible password reset**" and click on the link within that email to change your account password.

+Note that after you successfully change your password, we will automatically log out [any of your active sessions](login-management.md) on your other devices.